pactus-project/pactus.org/website/learn/blockchain/block/index.md

 ## FAQ

+### Is there any empty block in Pactus?

+There is no completely empty block in pactus.
+Each block at least contains one transaction that is the reward transaction.

 ### How are certificates issued?

 In the Pactus blockchain, a validator called a Proposer is responsible for collecting all transactions and creating a block every 10 seconds.
 The Proposer broadcasts the proposed block to other validators inside the committee.
 Other validators verify the proposed block, and if it is valid, they cast their votes in favor of the proposed block by signing the combination of the block hash and round.
-M ore details about the consensus mechanism can be found in the [consensus]({{ site.baseurl }}/learn/consensus/protocol) document.
+More details about the consensus mechanism can be found in the [consensus]({{ site.baseurl }}/learn/consensus/protocol) document.

 To issue a valid certificate, signatures from validators who hold more than ⅔ of the stake in the committee are required.